- Search The Registry

 *On this date in 2011, World Environmental Health Day, Environmental racism is affirmed; a culture to protect the environment.

 This environmental justice movement developed in the United States throughout the 1970s and 1980s.
-The term is used to describe environmental injustice within a racialized context in practice and policy.
+The term describes environmental injustice within a racialized context in practice and policy.
 In the United States, environmental racism criticizes inequalities between urban areas after the white flight.
 Internationally, environmental racism can refer to the effects of the global waste trade, like the negative health impact of the export of electronic waste to China from developed countries.

 The acknowledgment of environmental racism prompted the environmental justice social movement that began in the 1970s and 1980s in the United States.
-While environmental racism has been historically tied to the environmental justice movement, over time, the term has been increasingly disassociated.
-In response to cases of environmental racism, grassroots organizations and campaigns have brought more attention to environmental racism in policy-making and emphasized the importance of having input from non-whites in policy making.
+While environmental racism has been historically tied to the environmental justice movement, the term has been increasingly disassociated over time.
+In response to cases of environmental racism, grassroots organizations and campaigns have brought more attention to environmental racism in policy-making and emphasized the importance of having input from non-whites in policy-making.

 The export of hazardous waste to third-world countries is another growing concern.
 Between 1989 and 1994, an estimated 2,611 metric tons of hazardous waste was exported from Organization for Economic Cooperation and Development (OECD) countries to non-OECD countries.
 Two international agreements were passed in response to the growing exportation of hazardous waste into their borders.
 The Organization of African Unity (OAU) was concerned that the Basel Convention adopted in March 1989 did not include a total ban on the transboundary movement of hazardous waste.

-The 2002 No Fear Act is an example of the need to protect people working within environmental agencies.
+The 2002 No Fear Act exemplifies the need to protect people working within environmental agencies.
 Many policies can be expounded based on the state of human welfare.
-This occurs because environmental justice is aimed at creating safe, fair, and equal opportunities for communities and ensuring things like redlining do not occur.
+This occurs because environmental justice aims to create safe, fair, and equal opportunities for communities and ensure things like redlining do not occur.
 With all of these unique elements in mind, there are serious ramifications for policymakers to consider when they make decisions.
 Yet the racial overtone is consistent in locations where non-white and/or poor people live.

 These protective policy practices are not to be assumed in the United States.
-The 2014 Flint, Michigan water crisis and the 2022 Jackson, Mississippi post-flooding water crisis are examples and still have not been rectified.
+The 2014 Flint, Michigan, water crisis and the 2022 Jackson, Mississippi, post-flooding water crisis are still not rectified.